 It was senior night at the Sewall Center in Moon Twp., PA on Saturday night.
 Senior guards Anthony Myers-Pate and Karvel Anderson of the Robert Morris Colonials were recognized before the game in front of 2,381 fans.
-Both players were determined to not allow the St. Francis Terriers to ruin the occasion.
+Both players were determined to not allow the St. Francis (NY) Terriers to ruin the occasion.

 A long jumper by Anderson, right before the buzzer, went off the back of the rim, and both teams prepared for overtime.